Freedom of Information Act (FOIA)

 Receipt of the Request

-The Legal Department will forward the request to the appropriate division within the Authority to collect and review the requested information.
+The Legal Department will forward the request to the appropriate division within SC Housing to collect and review the requested information.
 The division should immediately review the request and advise the Legal Department if it anticipates that the effort required to respond to the request will exceed two hours and/or copies of the information requested would exceed 50 pages of documents.
 The division must also advise the Legal Department whether or not it anticipates that any items may need to be redacted from the requested information.

 Items that may be Redacted from Requested Information